sarkrui/NUC8i7BEH-Hackintosh-Build/README.md

 #### FRC Reverse Proxy

 Frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 As of now, it supports tcp & udp, as well as http and https protocols, where requests can be forwarded to internal services by domain name.
 For example, with Frp, VNC port (5900), SSH port (22), and FTP port (445) on Macs behind a NAT, can be exposed to the public.
-Therefore, a user can have access to use **Screen Sharing**, **File Sharing** remotely.
+Therefore, a user can have access to **Screen Sharing**, **File Sharing** remotely.

 ### Credit